chaoxu0512/chaoxu0512.github.io/_includes/about/en.md

 Welcome to visit, I'm Chao Xu!

-The course modules I studied include Applied Optics, Physical Optics, Computational Optical Imaging Technology, Super Resolved Sensing, Optical Devices and Simulation of System, Semiconductor Physics Devices, and more.

-I have some software experiences in Python, Matlab, AutoCAD and Adobe Suites.

 **What I want to achieve is to make beautiful and creative ideas come to our REAL WORLD.**